syncfusion/essential-ui-kit-for-xamarin.forms/README.md

 Refer to the [Xamarin system requirements](https://docs.microsoft.com/en-us/xamarin/cross-platform/get-started/requirements) documentation to learn more about the development environments.

 ## The Visual Studio Extension
 The Visual Studio extension allows you to add the required templates quickly through a few clicks.
-The extension Setup is available in the Visual Studio marketplace with detailed information of how to add the templates.
+The extension setup is available in the Visual Studio Marketplace with detailed information on how to add the templates.

 https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Essential-UI-Kit-Xamarin-Forms